ropensci/roweb3/content/blog/2026-03-30-news-mars-2026/index.md

 This cohort brings together a wonderful mix of returning Champions stepping into mentorship roles, mentors continuing their contributions, and new members joining the program.
 The 2026 mentors are Andrea Gómez Vargas, Pablo Paccioretti, Alber Hamersson Sánchez Ipia, Erick Isaac Navarro Delgado, Francisco Cardozo, Luis Verde Arregoitia, Monika Ávila Márquez, Guadalupe Pascal, Pao Corrales, and Elio Campitelli.
 Together, they represent a diverse and vibrant community across Colombia, Mexico, Argentina, Brazil, and Bolivia, with some currently based in Switzerland, Canada, the United States, and Australia.
 We're very happy to see this growing, interconnected network supporting the next cohort of Champions.

-### R-universe update
+### R-Universe update

-You can now download artifacts and log files from R-universe without being logged in with a GitHub account, for example <https://ropensci.r-universe.dev/opencv#checktable>.
+You can now download artifacts and log files from R-Universe without being logged in with a GitHub account, for example <https://ropensci.r-universe.dev/opencv#checktable>.

 ### Software review and usage of AI tools